akashacms/akashacms-website/documents/configuration/aa-format.html.md

 * Each of the Document files call on layout templates, or partial templates, to render the page
 * The `data` object is available while each page is being rendered.

 Because `root_assets`, `root_layouts` and `root_partials` are all arrays, AkashaCMS searches for files in each directory in the array in order.
 The first match wins.
 That means if several plugins provide a file of a given name, the instance used by the site is the first one found by AkashaCMS.
-For example, AkashaCMS provides a base plugin named `builtin` with several partial's providing default renderings for many things.
 Another plugin, or the site itself, can override those files.
 For example the bootstrap theme (akashacms-theme-bootstrap) overrides several other partial's with ones using bootstrap components.

 The files in `root_layouts` provide page layout structure.
 These can chain together to allow for multiple page layouts.
 See [the layout documentation](../layout/index.html) for more information.